 The council is composed of the president, the executive vice president affairs and provost, the vice provosts, the academic deans of the Columbia campus, the executive and campus deans of the South Carolina College of Pharmacy, the dean of undergraduate studies, the dean of graduate studies, and the dean of libraries as voting members.
-The executive vice chancellor of Palmetto College also assumes an appointment as vice provost and serves on the council of academic deans.
+The Palmetto College Chancellor or designee also assumes an appointment as vice provost and serves on the council of academic deans.
 The vice presidents, the associate and assistant provosts and other university administrators are also invited to attend council meetings on a quarterly or ad hoc basis.